 “You don’t find that everywhere,” assistant coach Maraya Slatter said of Ireland’s inclusive model.
 “He does care about everybody, and I care about everybody. … We’re making sure we find out what works for every athlete, no matter if you’re in our top seven or if you’re not.”

 Ireland and Slatter have experienced considerable success with the women’s team since Slatter came on board three years ago.
 Before the fall season began, the pair shared many conversations about the 2017 cross country team’s potential.
 In 2016, the women’s team had come in last at the Ivy League Heptagonal Cross Country Championships, the crown jewel of cross country competitions in the Ancient Eight.
 But early into Slatter’s first season, the Lions appeared to have turned the tide.

 “It kind of was like, ‘Wow, we’re on the same page here; is this going to work?’”
 Slatter remembered.
-“And then having it work … and now it has worked.”
+“And now it has worked.”

 “Having it work” has led to three consecutive Ivy League Heps titles for the women’s cross country team, as well as an 18th-place finish at the 2018 NCAA Cross Country Championships.

 It has also meant personal accolades for Ireland, who achieved a three-peat of his own on Nov.
 5, when he was recognized as the Ivy League Women’s Cross Country Coach of the Year for the third consecutive year.
-Ireland was also named the USTFCCCA Cross Country Northeast Regional Coach of the Year in 2018 and Ivy League Men’s Coach of the Year in 2015.
+Ireland was also named the Ivy League Men’s Coach of the Year in 2015 and USTFCCCA Cross Country Northeast Regional Coach of the Year in 2018.

 Ireland detailed the stories of four senior runners, two of whom would go on to win All-Ivy honors, and their eagerness to boost the team to victory in their final season.
 But for those runners, the road has not always been easy.